JHumphreys89/security_plus/domains/domain_one.md

 #### Cloud-based vs. on-premises attacks

 * Attackers want data no matter where it is.
-* When it comes to cloud-based security, it is centalized and can cost less as it requires no dedicated hardware or data center to secure - a third-party handles that.
+* When it comes to cloud-based security, it is centralized and can cost less as it requires no dedicated hardware or data center to secure - a third-party handles that.
-* With on-premises, the security burden is placed on the client and requires data center securty and infrastructure costs.
+* With on-premises, the security burden is placed on the client and requires data center security and infrastructure costs.

 #### Cryptographic attacks